LeoArrr/wanderPlan/README.md

 Purpose: A NoSQL database to store collections as documents with flexible schemas.
 Used For:
 Users: To store user profiles, login information, and shared itineraries.
-Itineraries: To store itinerary details like destination, activities, and dates.
+Itineraries: To store Agenda details like destination, activities, and dates.
 Security:
 Environment Variables (.env file):